jpalma-espinosa/academicCV/content/_index.md

     content:
       title: '📚 My Research'
       subtitle: ''
-      text: |-
+      text: |
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I investigate how biological neural networks support complex cognitive behaviors by integrating insights from neuroscience, physics, and computational modeling.
+My research explores the fundamental principles underlying neural dynamics, and how this knowledge may be translated into cutting-edge technologies, such as AI algorithms and neuromorphic systems.
+Additionally, I explore the broader sociocultural implications of these advancements, particularly in the intersection of artificial and biological entities.

-        Please reach out to collaborate 😃
+        Please reach out to collaborate 😃!
     design:
       columns: '1'
   - block: collection